American College of Clinical Pharmacy

 Kylie N. Barnes, Pharm.D., FCCP, BCPS

-Kylie N. Barnes, Pharm.D., BCPS, is a Clinical Associate Professor at the University of Missouri -- Kansas City School of Pharmacy.
+Kylie N. Barnes, Pharm.D., BCPS, is a Clinical Professor at the University of Missouri -- Kansas City School of Pharmacy.
 Dr. Barnes graduated from St. Louis College of Pharmacy.
 After graduation, she completed a PGY-1 pharmacy practice residency with SSM Health St. Mary’s Hospital in St. Louis, and a PGY-2 residency in Ambulatory Care through St. Louis College of Pharmacy.
 She has been active in the field of women’s health for over 10 years.
-Her teaching, research, and patient care activities are focused in women's health, and her practice is in a maternal fetal medicine clinic at University Health in Kansas City.
-She has been active in ACCP’s Women’s Health PRN since joining ACCP in 2010.
-She also serves as a peer reviewer for the Annals of Pharmacotherapy and the American Journal of Obstetrics and Gynecology.
-Dr. Barnes’s didactic responsibilities include oversight of the applied skills lab course series, and coordination and development of clinical examinations throughout the curriculum at UMKC.
-She also teaches reproductive health, menstruation related disorders, and pregnancy and lactation within the pharmacotherapy course sequence.
+At the University of Missouri - Kansas City School of Pharmacy, Dr. Barnes serves as the Director of Applied Skills and OSCE Implementation where she oversees the applied skills lab course series and coordinates and develops clinical examinations throughout the curriculum.

 Angela L. Bingham, Pharm.D., FCCP, BCPS